Regulations for Scientific Research Networks

 Payments, reports and audits shall be undertaken in accordance with the provisions of the regulations for Research projects.

-Applications must be submitted at the secretariat of the FWO before 1 October of the year preceding the start year, using the appropriate forms.
-The head of the core group shall send a copy of the application to the head of the institution.
+Applications must be submitted before 1 October of the year preceding the start year, using the appropriate forms.
 The forms are available on the FWO website.

 Rules of application

-Research departments from Flemish or federal scientific institutions are eligible for inclusion in Scientific Research Networks.
-With regard to the federal scientific institutions, staff belonging to the French- or German-speaking community are considered being part of research departments from outside the Flemish Community.
+Research groups from Flemish or federal scientific institutions are eligible for inclusion in Scientific Research Networks.
+With regard to the federal scientific institutions, staff belonging to the French- or German-speaking community are considered being part of research groups from outside the Flemish Community.